-While the healthcare market in LMICs shows promise, ensuring access to quality healthcare for all, including the vulnerable and marginalized, remains an urgent issue.
+While the healthcare market in LMICs shows promise, ensuring access to quality healthcare for all, including the vulnerable and marginalized remains an urgent issue.
 These groups experience significant health inequities due to factors such as socio-political structures, poverty, geographic isolation, and systemic discrimination.
 Additionally, climate change exacerbates these challenges, disproportionately impacting already vulnerable populations.
 In fact, healthcare is often sustained by their unpaid labors, particularly of women in primary care facilities, community and home.
 To advance health for all, it is crucial to increase and diversify capital flow into the global health value chain with diverse stakeholder participation, making it both inclusive and sustainable.

-Achieving both social and environmental outcomes alongside financial returns, impact investment can be an instrumental tool that not only meets immediate health needs but also fosters long-term economic stability and growth, creating a virtuous cycle of improved health outcomes.
-Some
+Achieving both social and environmental outcomes alongside financial returns, impact investment can be an instrumental tool which not only meets immediate health needs but also foster long-term economic stability and growth, creating a virtuous cycle of improved health outcomes.
+Some investors and enterprises have proven that it is possible to address critical healthcare challenges while generating financial returns.
+More investors and enterprises can follow this trend through impact investment.

 &lt;sup>1 The recommendations were compiled by the Triple I for GH based on the discussions and comments from Working Group and relevant stakeholders, and it does not necessarily reflect the views of G7 members.
+A full report including these recommendations is planned to be published in March 2025.
+"Prioritizing Health: A Prescription for Prosperity."
+McKinsey & Company, September 2023